Let’s start by asking the most basic questions – What is a data lake?

 A data lake is a central repository that allows you to store all data sources – unstructured and semi-structured – in a volume.
 Data lakes are usually built on low-cost commodity hardware, making it economically viable to store terabytes and petabytes of data.

-Data typically stored in a raw format without first being fine-tuned or structured.
-From there, it can be scrubbed and optimized for the purpose at hand, be it dashboard for interactive analytics, downstream machine learning, or analytics applications.
+Data is typically stored in a raw format without first being fine-tuned or structured.
+From there, it can be scrubbed and optimized for the purpose at hand, be it a dashboard for interactive analytics, downstream machine learning, or analytics applications.
 Ultimately, the data lake infrastructure provides users and developers with self-service access to siloed information.
 It also enables your data team to work collectively on the same information, which can be curated and secured for the right team or operation.
 Today, it has become a core component for companies moving to modern data platforms to scale their data operations and machine learning initiatives.

 Enterprise’s data lakes are split into two industry trends – on-premises data lakes and cloud-based data lakes.
 Although initially data lakes were created on-premises, the movement to the cloud is accelerating.
 In fact, the cloud market for data lakes is growing two to three times faster than the on-premises data lake market.
 In an on-premises data lake, enterprises manage both software and hardware assets that house their data.
 If their data volume grows beyond the hardware’s capacity, they have no other choice but to buy more computing themselves.

-In cloud data lakes, enterprises pay as they use storage and compute they need, which means they can scale up and down as their data requires.
+In cloud data lakes, enterprises pay as they use the storage and compute they need, which means they can scale up and down as their data requires.
 This scalability has been a huge breakthrough in Big Data adoption, driving the increased popularity of data lakes.
-Adopting the cloud as preferred infrastructure for building data lakes is being driven by businesses that are new to data lakes and adopting the cloud for the first time and enterprises that had built data lakes on-premises but now want to move their infrastructure to the cloud.
+Adopting the cloud as the preferred infrastructure for building data lakes is being driven by businesses that are new to data lakes and adopting the cloud for the first time and enterprises that had built data lakes on-premises but now want to move their infrastructure to the cloud.

 Big data, by definition, describes three different types of data: structured, semi-structured, and unstructured.
 From all the promise that big data holds, very few companies have been able to extract the full potential from the data they collect and store these days.
 With the increase in connectivity and proliferation of data-producing devices — the internet of things (IoT), mobile, social media, application, and machine logs — enterprises are capturing and processing unprecedented amounts of data globally.